aoloe/scribus-manual-development/content/qt-creator/qt-creator.md

 WANT_DEBUG              1
 ```

+Don't forget to apply the change with the "Apply Configuration Changes" button below the list of the options.

 Warning: setting `CMAKE_BUILD_TYPE=Debug` does not seem to have any effect, since the Scribus `CMakeLists.txt` file probably overwrites that value.